shavonneg/tp/docs/UserGuide.md

 **Java** - the programming language that the application was written in, as well as the process in which the application is run

-**Runtime** - a software that users must download onto their systems to run other applications.
-The Java runtime allows users to run the BookKeeper application

 **JSON (Javascript Object Notation)** - a file format used to store data which is understandable for both end users and computers.
 BookKeeper stores its data inside addressbook.json.